mwfj/CMU_15213_CSAPP3E_Lab/IO_And_FileSystem/README.md

 **When intermingling I/O system calls and stdio functions, judicious use of `fflush()` may be required to avoid this problem.**

+### 3.8 Additional note for I/O

+1. **Use the standard I/O functions whenever possible:** The standard I/O functions are the method of choice for I/O on disk and terminal devices.
+   Most C programmers use standard I/O exclusively throughout their careers, never bothering with the lowest-level UNIX I/O functions

+2. **Do not use `scanf` to read file:** Functions like `scanf` designed specifically for **reading text files**.
+A common error that students make is to use these function to read binary data, causing their program to fail in strange and unpredictable ways.

+   `sscanf()` and `sprintf()` is recommand to use.

+Standard I/O streams are ***full duplex*** in the sense that programs can perform input and output on the same stream.

+However, there are poorly documented restrictions on streams that interact badly with restriction on sockets:

+1. **Input functions following output functions :** **An input function cannot follow an output  function** without an intervening call to `fflush()`, `fseek()`, `fsetpos()`, or `rewind`.
+The `fflush()` function empties the buffer associated with a stream.
+The latter three functions use the UNIX I/O `lseek()` function to **reset the current file position**.
+2. **Ouput functions following input functions :**  **An output function cannot follow an input function** without an intervening call to `fseek()`, `fsetpos()`, or `rewind`, unless the input function encounters an end-of-file.

+Due to such restrictions, the recommend is that do not use the standard I/O functions for input and output on network sockets.

 ## 4. File System

 ### 4.1 Device Special Files(Devices)